CharlesHahn/DuIvy/sources/dssp/README.md

 `xpm2gpl_CS.go` has one more type of secondary structure which is called `Chain_Seperator`.

+`xvg_xshrink.go` is used to shrink first columns (time usually) in given xvg file by any times.

 Both programs' source code were given in the go file.

 Type `xpm_xshrink1000.exe <filename>.xpm` to shrink x-axis.

-Type `xpm2gpl.exe -h` fo usage informations.
+Type `xpm2gpl.exe -h` for usage information.

+Type `xvg_xshrink.exe -h` for help info.